How to Run a Marathon - The Six Things I Thought You Should Know

 How to Run a Marathon Tip #3 - Start of Marathon Training ...
 Yep...
 More Build UpSo, by now, you are starting to be a somewhat experienced distance runner.
 You have successfully completed a few races, you are quite used to running three or four times per week by now and have done so for quite a long time, i.e. nine months.

 What you need to do now is to build up a little bit more.

 Yes, the first period of marathon training you will want to increase your mileage further.
 When you are through with the half marathon running program you are used to doing 90 minute runs.
 Well, at least, you have done a few of them.

 In marathon training you build up that weekly long run to be longer and longer.
 You will want to be able to hit the 20 mile mark a few times in your training.

 Most of your weekly runs should be "easy".
 Any run that takes you at least 90 minutes to complete will be of great help in preparing you for the race.

-Additionally, I'd then advise to back it up with a mid-week semi-long run of at least 90 minutes in length.
+Whatever you do, one of the keys to running a successful marathon is to back it up with a second (mid-week) semi-long run of at least 90 minutes in length.